 During the summer of 2011, the Radford University Foundation donated an open-space easement to the Virginia Outdoors Foundation protecting the Foundation-owned Selu property.

 This easement will protect in perpetuity the Selu property's many important conservation values, including scenic views enjoyed by the boating public on the Little River, a habitat for threatened and endangered plant and animal species, and an important watershed for sources of public drinking water.
 With the help of Conservation Partners, LLC, the Foundation claimed a transferable Virginia land preservation tax credit for the donation, then sold the credit through Conservation Partners to a number of Virginia taxpayers.
-This sale generated approximately $100,000 in revenue, and per the direction of the Radford University Foundation Board, these funds will be used as a quasi-endowment fund for the upkeep of the Selu property.
+This sale generated over $100,000 in revenue, and at the direction of the Radford University Foundation Board, these funds will be invested in a quasi-endowment fund for the upkeep of the Selu property.